thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 This document specifies an instantiation of Privacy Pass Architecture {{RFC9576}}
 that allows for a reverse flow from the Origin to the Client/Attester/Issuer.

-In other words, it specifies a way for the Origin to act as a joint Attester/Issuer.
+In other words, it specifies a way for an Origin to act as an Attester.

+# Motivation

+With Privacy Pass issuance as described in {{RFC9576}}, once a token is sent by a Client, it is considered spent and must be discarded.
+This guarantees unlinkability.
+If a token was to be spent twice, the request would be linkable by the Origin.

+Not being able to send a token twice has shortcomings.
+This draft provides a mechanism for an Origin to provide tokens, allowing reuse without reaching out to the initial Issuer.

+## Reimbursment token

+Certain Origin use privacy pass to limit the rate of request they receive over a certain time window because of resource constraints.
+If a Client sends a request that can be served without utilising that resource, the Origin would like to authorise them to do a second request.
+This is the case for request requiring compute and the compute is low, or when the request leads to a redirection instead of content generation for instance.

+With a reverse flow,
+a Client that has already been authorised by an Origin can maintain that authorization, without losing the unlinkability property provided by Privacy Pass.

+## Bootstraping issuer

-A Client that has already been authorised by an Origin can maintain that authorization, without losing the unlinkability property provided by Privacy Pass.
-In addition, it allows an Origin to define its own issuance policy based on an initial bootstraping attestation method.
-For instance, an Origin that wants to grant 30 access for Clients that solved a CAPTCHA might consume a type 0x0002 public veriable token, and use it to issue 30 type 0x0001 private tokens.
+An Origin wants to grant 30 access for Clients that solved a CAPTCHA.
+To do so, it consumes a type 0x0002 public veriable token from an initial issuer that guarantees a CAPTCHA has been solved, and use it to issue 30 type 0x0001 private tokens.
+Without a reverse flow, the Origin would have to require 30 0x0002 issuer tokens, which has a lower performance and higher number of requests going to the issuer.

+## Attester feedback loop

+In {{RFC9576}}, a Client gets a token from an Issuer and redeems it at an Origin.
+However, if the Client request is deemed unwanted by the Origin at redemption time, there are no mechanism that prevents the Client from going back to the initial Issuer to get a new token and be authorised again.

+With a reverse flow, the initial Issuer may require Clients to present an Origin issued token before providing them a second token.
+This allows for a feedback loop between the Origin and the initial Issuer, without breaking Client unlinkability.

 # Terminology